dirkwhoffmann/vAmiga/docs/_sources/References/Preferences/General.md.txt

 # General Panel

-Use this panel to change general settings, such as the screenshot and video format, or the behavior in warp or fullscreen mode.
+Use this panel to change general settings, such as the screenshot and video format, or the behavior in fullscreen mode.

 ![General Panel](images/generalPanel.png "General Panel")

-## Snapshots

-vAmiga can be configured to take a snapshot at regular intervals.
-Originally, This option was added to master difficult games.
-Please keep in mind that snapshots are intended for being used as temporary save-points and not as a long-term preservation format.
-A snapshot created with the current version of vAmiga will most likely not be readable in the next.

 ## Screenshots